Become a PSS Scholar.

 How do I apply to be a PSS Scholar?

 Please review our eligibility criteria above to see if you qualify to become a PSS Scholar.
-If you meet our eligibility criteria, you can apply online by January 10th for our spring semester cohort.
+If you meet our eligibility criteria, you can apply online by by January 7th for our spring semester cohort.
 The application is available below on this web page.

 I'm not enrolled in college or just started my first semester.
 Can I still apply?